Celebrating 35 Years of Dance

 It is our intention to develop both the more serious ballet student as well as the student who studies for pure enjoyment.

-With this in mind, the children who took 2 ballet classes per week during ballet 4 and continue to study 2 times a week in level 5 should purchase pointe shoes at The Village Dance Shoppe in Spread Eagle Village, where all the sales people are qualified to fit your child properly.
-Students should purchase a shoe that will provide good support, wide ribbon, elastic (2 pieces per shoe) and toe pads.
+With this in mind, the children who took 2 ballet classes per week during ballet 4 and continue to study 2 times a week in level 5 should purchase pointe shoes at Swan Dancewear or Motions Dancewear where all the sales people are qualified to fit your child properly.
+Students should purchase a shoe that will provide good support, wide ribbon, elastic, and toe pads.
 Please note that pointe shoes should fit the exact size of the child's foot.
 No room for growth is considered as this could cause blisters and other foot problems.
 Please allow anywhere from ½ hour to 1 hour for the shoe fitting process.

 Some of the above information was taken from 'The Pointe Book' by Jane Barringer and Sarah Schlesinger.

 The Regular Division Pointe students use their pointe shoes in all their classes.
-Starting in September pointe students should wear their shoes during barre.
+Starting in September, pointe students should wear their shoes during barre.
+Any parent or student who has further concerns, please feel free to call me at home.

 The goal of this program is to introduce children ages 3 to 6 to the basics of dance movement.
 They are exposed to many varieties of music and movement with an emphasis on ballet as the basis of all other dance.
 The children explore the use of space.
 They are encouraged to develop strong flexible limbs, good balance and body awareness.

-The youngest children ages 3 – 5 are inspired to use their creativity through the use of rhythm sticks, musical instruments, poetry, dance books, and videos.
+The youngest children ages 3 to 5 are inspired to use their creativity through the use of rhythm sticks, musical instruments, poetry, dance books, and videos.

 Children in pre-school 4+ have an option to incorporate tap into their instruction.
 All classes are geared towards the "uniqueness" of the children.
 All classes are planned according to the muscular development of the children.